-However, they don’t mean to attack you: It’s for your own good.
+However, it doesn’t mean to attack you: It’s for your own good.
 You’ll thank me later.

-It doesn’t matter if that modus operandi sabotages you.
-They don’t know any other way: It’s better than being rejected, shamed or abandoned.
+It doesn’t matter if that method sabotages you.
+It doesn’t know any other way: It’s better than being rejected, shamed or abandoned.

 But wait—there’s hope.

-Now that you’ve grown up, you can take care of yourself; you no longer need to huddle under their wings.
+Now that you’ve grown up, you can take care of yourself.
+You no longer need to huddle under its wings.

 So, come out of there.